 For the broader subject choice picture at GCSE level, see our guide to GCSE options in Year 9.
 For how these choices fit into a full preparation timeline, The Parent's Year-by-Year Guide provides the full picture.

-Want personalised guidance for your child's specific pathway?
+Want specific guidance for your child's route?

 Every Greystone student starts with a free assessment.
-We'll look at your child's interests, trajectory and target pathways — and give you specific, honest guidance on A-level choices that will actually serve them.
+We'll look at your child's interests, trajectory and target pathways, and give you specific, honest guidance on A-level choices that will actually serve them.

-Book a Free Assessment — It's Free
+Book a Free Assessment